zenml-io/zenml/docs/book/developer-guide/stacks-profiles-repositories/stack.md

 ---
-description: How to configure MLOps tooling and infrastructure with ZenML Stacks
+description: How to configure MLOps tooling and infrastructure with stacks
 ---

 In ZenML, a **Stack** represents a set of configurations for your MLOps tools